-Here’s an example of the potent effect of content writing:
+Here’s an example of the power of content writing:

 Every day Mani types some keywords into the search engines to find ideas for growing her small-scale business.